NCERT Solutions for Class 10 Civics Chapter 3 Gender, Religion and Caste

 Question 4: State two reasons to say that caste alone cannot determine election results in India.

-Answer 4: Caste alone cannot determine election results in India because:
+Answer: Caste alone cannot determine election outcomes in India due to:

 Question 5: What is the status of women’s representation in India’s legislative bodies?

 On the other hand, the situation is different in the case of local government bodies.
-As one-third of seats in local government bodies (panchayats and municipalities) is reserved for women, there are more than 10 lakh elected women representatives in rural and urban local bodies.
+As one-third of seats in local government bodies (panchayats and municipalities) are reserved for women, there are more than 10 lakh elected women representatives in rural and urban local bodies.
+However, no state in India has more than 20% women representation in its Assembly, with Chhattisgarh having the highest at 18%.

 Question 6: Mention any two constitutional provisions that make India a secular state.

-• The Constitution provides to all individuals and communities freedom to profess, practice and propagate any religion, or not to follow any.
+• The Indian Constitution does not recognize an official state religion.
+Any individual and community freedom to profess, practice and propagate any religion, or not to follow any.

-• The Constitution prohibits discrimination on grounds of religion.
+• The Constitution prohibits discrimination on the grounds of religion, ensuring equality for all citizens irrespective of their religious beliefs.

 Question 7: When we speak of gender divisions, we usually refer to: